Relintai/the_tower/README.md

 A really simple (and visually strange) demonstration project for Voxelman.

-In order to open this, you need to have a Godot built with https://github.com/Relintai/voxelman !
+In order to open this, you need to have a Godot built with [voxelman](https://github.com/Relintai/voxelman)!

+Currently this will only work with [this revision](https://github.com/Relintai/voxelman/commit/52356411223144721fb1c68ccf1955c33bfec44b) of voxelman.
+I'm hoping to update it soon to voxelman master.

 # Pre-built binaries

-You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
-It contains all my modules.
+You can grab a pre-built editor binary from the releases tab [[here]](https://github.com/Relintai/the_tower/releases).

+This project is also loadable with older binaries from the [Broken Seals](https://github.com/Relintai/broken_seals) repo.

 ## Controls